When Robert F. Kennedy announced he was going to run for President and why, I knew what I had to

 they could not understand.
 “Why won't you call us back?”

-After all these years, this leads me to publicly say one thing to those close-minded, racist, bigoted,
+After all these years, I wonder if those close-minded, racist, bigoted,